 NPR 3,000 per person

-Nar Phu Valley Restricted Area Permit
+Nar Phu Valley Restricted Area Permit (September to November)

-USD 90 per person, per week
+USD 100 per person/per week

 In order to get the Nar Phu area trek permit, It is required to have the copy of the passport, ID image and original passport with visa stamp.
 It will take only 3-4 hour to get the permit from Sunday to Friday (10:00 am to 5 pm) Please make sure there is no public holiday.
 If you don't have a day to spear in Kathmandu for the permit, some company also expedite the permit without an original passport and visa.
 Please contact your agency or contact us, if you want a trekking permit to be issued in advance.

 While Nepal has some trekking trails where tourists can trek even without a guide, but this doesn't apply to Nar Phu Trek.
 It is also required that at least two trekkers should be in one group to get the permit.
 Or for a single hiker, trek with "Ghost Permit" is also an option.
 (Paying double the amount of permit cost and travel with real person name) If you are hiking alone, please check with a local company if they can pair you with someone to get the ghost permit.
 Or contact us.